iiap-gob-pe/PalmsCNN-plugin-QGIS/README.md

   Select an RGB orthomosaic image in `.tif` format.
   This georeferenced image serves as the main input for palm detection and classification.

+- **Output Folder and Filename**
+  Specify the folder path and name for the **output georeferenced classified raster**.
+  This folder will also serve as the **working directory** for all generated outputs.

 **Outputs**

 - **Output Raster**